 3Pay in pesos, not dollars

-If possible, use Revolut to pay even less fees.
+If possible, use Revolut to pay by card and cut fees even further.

 4Explore beyond the touristy resorts

-This is one of the key travel tips in Mexico, guys.
+This is one of the most important Mexico travel tips, honestly.

-There’s absolutely nothing wrong with planning some days at the beach in Riviera Maya – they are well-deserved after touring the country! – but settling for the typical resort all-inclusive vacation in Mexico is almost offensive to the rest of the country.
+There’s nothing wrong with spending a few days at the beach in Riviera Maya — well deserved after touring the country!
+But flying to Mexico specifically to sit in an all-inclusive resort is almost offensive to the rest of the country.
+All you’ll see is other tourists.

-Mexico is a HUGE country with plenty of other destinations you can explore.
-I skipped Cancún and Playa del Carmen all together for my itinerary and added more authentic colonial towns like Valladolid or Mérida to understand better its amazing sub-cultures.
+Mexico is a massive country with extraordinary destinations beyond the resort strips.
+I skipped Cancún and Playa del Carmen entirely in my itinerary and added more authentic colonial towns like Valladolid and Mérida instead.
+Zero regrets.

 Plan a local and authentic journey skipping the most touristy resorts.